MagneticPanda/MARL-Social-Dilemmas/README.md

 A video presentation, including a demonstration of the software, can be accessed via this [Google Drive link](https://drive.google.com/file/d/1izaOwiQttb6pinNZCmnAlYFyZzwBcs6c/view?usp=share_link)

+If you would just like to see the software demonstration part, it can be accessed via this [Google Drive link](https://drive.google.com/file/d/1D-YLmhQfSXUa0Pm6zCbGxE3j5z9bkDSh/view?usp=share_link)

 ## Installation

 In short, this software requires the user to install [Melting Pot](https://github.com/deepmind/meltingpot) and merge the contents